steltenpower/PowerGists/animation.md

 - Replace the "image needed" images with actual images and then delete the text describing what image is needed
 - Add blood to feather image
 - Buy stock photos, improve own photos
-- Turn this into proper HTML document with layout, where [the 8 images explaining the problem of Cut/Copy/Paste](#the-old-habits-troubles-are-non-i%CC%B2n%CC%B2t%CC%B2e%CC%B2r%CC%B2o%CC%B2p%CC%B2e%CC%B2r%CC%B2a%CC%B2b%CC%B2l%CC%B2e%CC%B2content-types-) will be arranged into 2 sets of each a 2x2 grid of images.
+- Cut this into sheets with usually multiple images on each.
 - Create a 1080p YouTube clip with the above visual reasoning as introduction, followed by some actual (not too technically overwhelming) notebook-based cooperation (have footage? want to create?)